-Theistic evolution is an accommodation or blending of Darwinian ideas into religious texts.
+Theistic evolution is an accommodation or blending of Darwinian ideas into religious texts, specifically the Old and New Testaments of the Christian Bible.
 Essentially, it is the idea that an all-powerful deity used the “tool” of evolution to create biodiversity.

 According to the Pew Forum, 25% of Americans believe that humans evolved due to God’s design.